Eurail Group G.I.E. Delay Compensation Policy

 If you have sustained delays whilst travelling with Thalys, benefit partners or some of the non-railway companies participating in the portfolio, the individual conditions of these carriers apply.
 Please check with the respective provider of the carriage.

-Please note that you have to address your request for compensation within three months of the end of your last journey.
+Please note that you have to address your request for compensation within three months of the end of your last journey last day of validity of your pass.

 The amount of the compensation depends on the price and the validity of your Pass.